DRPproton/Multi-Class-Prediction-of-Cirrhosis-Outcomes/README.md

    ```bash
    python test_api.py
    ```
-> Deployed API in this address https://mexico-covid-prediction.onrender.com/predict
+> Deployed API in this address:  https://cirrhosis-outcomes-prediction.onrender.com/predict

 ## Deploy a Docker container in Render, follow these steps: